-- 4.1 Using or Possessing Drugs or Alcohol: Students may not use or possess any non-prescribed controlled substance, narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind.
-Prescribed and over-the-counter drugs must be delivered to the designated school staff person by the guardian with an appropriate signed medication authorization form, unless the school nurse approves possession of prescribed or over-the-counter drugs with appropriate authorization.
-This offense may result in suspension and/or expulsion or other disciplinary consequences, depending on the circumstances.
-In addition, the student will be enrolled in counseling and a group which supports adolescents struggling with drug-abuse. - 4.2 Selling or Transferring Drugs or Alcohol: Students may not sell, distribute, or possess with intent to sell or distribute a prescribed or non-prescribed controlled substance.
+- 4.1 Using or Possessing Drugs or Alcohol: Students may not use or possess any non-prescribed controlled substance, narcotic drug, a hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind.
+Prescribed and over-the-counter drugs must be delivered to the designated school staff person by the guardian with a signed medication authorization form unless the school nurse approves possession of prescribed or over-the-counter drugs with appropriate authorization.
+Depending on the circumstances, this offense may result in suspension and/or expulsion or other disciplinary consequences.
+In addition, the student may be enrolled in counseling and a group that supports adolescents struggling with drug abuse. - 4.2 Selling or Transferring Drugs or Alcohol: Students may not sell, distribute, or possess with intent to sell or distribute a prescribed or non-prescribed controlled substance.
 Nor should students carry paraphernalia related to drugs or alcohol (ex: pill bottles, etc.).
-This offense may result in suspension and/or expulsion or other disciplinary consequences, depending on the circumstances. - 4.3 Using, Possessing, Selling or Transferring Tobacco Products: The use of tobacco is banned.
-Students may not use or possess cigarettes, chewing-tobacco, or other tobacco products.
+Depending on the circumstances, this offense may result in suspension and/or expulsion or other disciplinary consequences. - 4.3 Using, Possessing, Selling, or Transferring Tobacco Products: The use of tobacco is banned.
+Students may not use or possess cigarettes, chewing tobacco, or other tobacco products.
 This offense may result in suspension and/or other disciplinary consequences, depending on the circumstances.